rubenerd/rubenerd.com/content/post/2017/the-blight-of-expired-lets-encrypt-certs.markdown

 Peversely, if we're concerned with people clicking through expired cert warnings without reading or caring, this latest trend is only going to reinforce it.

 <p style="font-style:italic">(As an aside, a couple of readers have asked why I keep referring to these as **HTTPS** rather than **SSL** certificates.
-Crypto people are nothing if not precise, and **SSL** is not offered on Rubénerd, or most other sites any more.
+Crypto people are nothing if not precise, and **SSL** is not offered on Rubenerd, or most other sites any more.
 The newer versions of the standard are called, rather short-sightedly, **TLS**.
 But that name holds even less mindshare outside the IT industry).